Da'Sean Butler: Junior season

 On February 13, the Mountaineers defeated #13 Villanova 93–72.
 In the victory, Butler scored a career-high 43 points; 24 points coming in the first-half.
 Butler's point total was the second-highest individual scoring performance in a Big East conference game since the 2002–03 season, only one-point shy of Marcus Hatten's 44 point performance in 2003.
 His 43 points were the third-most ever scored in the WVU Coliseum, the most by a WVU player in conference play ever and the first 40-point performance since Lowes Moore in 1978.
 In the following 79–68 win over Notre Dame, Butler had 19 points, 4 rebounds and 4 assists.
 He followed with 12 points and 4 assists in the win over Rutgers.
 In the 65–61 loss to Cincinnati, Butler had 8 points and 4 assists.
 He then had 9 points and 12 rebounds in a win over USF.
 Butler then had a double-double in the win over DePaul with 16 points and 10 rebounds.
 In the regular season finale against #6 Louisville, Butler scored 10 points with 10 rebounds for a second-straight double-double.
 Following the 62–59 loss, he was named to the All-Big East second team.

 In the second round of the Big East tournament against Notre Dame, Butler scored 20 points and grabbed 5 rebounds.
 In the quarterfinals' 74–60 win over #2 Pittsburgh Panthers, Butler scored 16 points with 4 assists and 3 rebounds despite sitting out due to 4 personal fouls.
-In the semifinal round, a 74–69 loss to #20 Syracuse, Butler scored 21 points and had 6 rebounds.
+In the semifinal round, a 74–69 loss to No. 20 Syracuse, Butler scored 21 points and had 6 rebounds.
 In the Big East tournament, Butler averaged 19 points and 4.6 rebounds.
 However, the Mountaineers were upset in the first round of the NCAA tournament by Dayton, 68–60, with Butler scoring 12 points and grabbing 5 rebounds.

 Butler finished his junior season with an average of 19.1 points per game and 5.9 rebounds per game.
 Butler had a season-high 43 points against Villanova and a season-high 14 rebounds against Davidson.
 Butler scored 20 or more points 12 times in the campaign.